MortisHuang/VIFFI-image-analysis/README.md

      ...
  * README.md

 ### Step 4.
-Run the code, each code will automatically generate the subfolder for you.
+Run the code, each code will automatically generate the subfolders for you.

 ### Step 5.
-Check the subfoldesr and the results in it.
+Check the subfolders and the results in it.

 ## Typical Install time：